BSunk/TheRedPlanetMars/README.md

 # TheRedPlanetMars
 View images of Mars.

+Updated 2/13/17:
+ - Add a favorites database using realm
+ - Add a favorites tab to the bottom navigation

 Updated:
  - Add ability to share selected image via a share intent.
  - Uses DataBinding for details View.